-The marimba is a popular tuned percussion instrument, commonly used in solo performances, orchestras, marching bands, jazz bands and more.
+The marimba is a popular tuned percussion instrument commonly used in solo performances, orchestras, marching bands, jazz bands and more.

 Being such a beloved and accepted instrument, there are now a variety of marimba makers and brands to choose from.
 With such a wide variety of marimbas on the market, knowing the top brands is useful.

-Of course, the brand is far from the most important aspect of an instrument, though it's still worth considering for general knowledge and judgement.
+Of course, the brand is far from the most important aspect of an instrument, though it's still worth considering for general knowledge and judgment.
 In this article, I'll share my take on the top marimba brands.

 Though obviously subjective and prone to biases, I've done my best to list out these brands based on the following metrics (in no particular order):